Catalyst Pedals Review

 Ergonomics – Where is the Real Innovation?

-The whole point of the Catalyst Pedals is one that might make more than a few riders turn up their noses and flinch, that is changing the foot position on the pedals and how to apply force to the stroke.
+The whole point of the Catalyst Pedals might make more than a few riders turn up their noses and flinch: changing the foot position on the pedals and how to apply force to the stroke.

-Indeed the Catalyst Pedals are the first bicycle pedals designed to be pushed with the whole foot, what they call a mid-foot position, instead of the ball of the foot, as anyone has as probably done so far.
+Indeed, the Catalyst Pedals are the first bicycle pedals designed to be pushed with the whole foot, in what they call the mid-foot position, rather than the ball of the foot, as anyone has probably done so far.

 “A study by J.R.
-Van Sickle Jr, M.L Hull, published in the Journal of Biomechanics in 2007 showed no difference between the ball of the foot or the mid-foot position in power or economy.
-It also showed that the mid-foot position placed less stress on the calf and Achilles tendon and suggested that the stress was placed on the hips instead.
+Van Sickle Jr, M.L.
+Hull, published in the Journal of Biomechanics in 2007, showed no difference between the ball of the foot or the mid-foot position in power or economy.
+It also showed that the mid-foot position placed less stress on the calf and Achilles tendon, suggesting that the stress was placed on the hips instead.

 See the picture at the end of the article for the correct foot position to ride with the Catalyst Pedals